 People usually come to our site with two things:

-Our offer addresses that skepticism.
-We show them how we’ll get them a better website, at no cost to them.
+Our offers addresses that skepticism.
+For instance, we show them how to get a better website, at no cost to them.

 Our offer takes away the risk of hot air, by letting them try us without risk.